green sparrow icon

 Dive into the fascinating world of decomposition by creating your very own miniature ecosystem in a jar!
 Witness “nature’s recycling process” as organic matter breaks down and transforms into nutrient-rich soil.
 This hands-on experiment allows children to observe the interconnected web of life as bacteria, fungi, and other decomposers work together to break down plant material.

-- “Brown” scraps (such as paper bags, dry leaves, cardboard, sawdust, etc.)
+• “Brown” scraps (paper bags, dry leaves, cardboard, sawdust, etc.)

-- “Green” scraps (such as coffee grounds, fruit or vegetable scraps, etc.)
+• “Green” scraps (coffee grounds, fruit or vegetable scraps, etc.)

-- Rubber band or string (to secure the cloth)
+• Rubber bands or string (to secure the cloth)

 Prepare the container.